 Small Towns/Rural Areas

-SEMAC wishes to support and encourage the creation and development of art and arts organizations in Southeastern Minnesota communities with populations under 7,500.
+SEMAC wishes to support and encourage the creation and development of art and arts organizations in Southeastern Minnesota communities with populations under 7,500 by offering $5,000 grants for arts-related programming.
 Three distinct funding categories are defined as follows.

 - Local Production Projects - must develop an art form, or promote the artistic growth of artists and arts-producing organizations.
 The project may be a single activity, a sequence of closely related activities, or an exhibition curated by the applicant.
-These grants may be sponsored by arts organizations, government entities and public or non-religious private K-12 schools, either individually or in cooperation.
+These grants may be sponsored by arts organizations, local government entities, non-religious nonprofit organizations, and public or non-religious private K-12 schools, either individually or in cooperation.
 These grants cannot be used to cover costs of school residencies.